michaldziuba03/code-samples/social-login/README.md

   ]
 }
 ```
-> This schema is more generic and you can use same query for each social auth provider.
+> This schema is more generic and you can use the same query for each social auth provider.
 I think you can create unique compound index for `accounts.provider` and `accounts.subject`.

 #### Example flow
 I gonna use SQL statements to explain flow.
-Imagine you are writing Google strategy verification callback and you got object like:
+Imagine you are writing Google strategy verification callback and you got object like that:
 ```js
 {
   provider: 'google',